Creative-Licence-Digital/barefoot/README.md

 JavaScript applications, and, in particular, web applications using express.js.

-It achieves this by encouraging the use of smaller, composable async functions with a particular form called *bfunction*s.
+It achieves this by encouraging the use of smaller, composable async functions with a particular form called *bfunctions*.

 Sample
 ------